jfikar/xhpl-aarch64/README.md

 NO_SHARED=1 NO_FORTRAN=1 NUM_THREADS=64 NO_AFFINITY=1 USE_OPENMP=1 make -j$(nproc) TARGET=CORTEXA53
 NO_SHARED=1 make PREFIX=${HOME}/openblas install
 ```
 The possible TARGETs are listed in file the `TargetList.txt`.
-For us are relevant: ARMV8, CORTEXA53, CORTEXA55, CORTEXA57, CORTEXA72, CORTEXA73, and NEOVERSEN1 (for CORTEX-A76, 77, and 78).
+For us are relevant: ARMV8, CORTEXA53, CORTEXA55, CORTEXA57, CORTEXA72, CORTEXA73, and NEOVERSEN1 (good for CORTEX-A76, 77, and 78?).

 We do not need anymore to deleted the shared libraries (so) in order to link the OpenBLAS statically to the final xhpl binary, as the `NO_SHARED=1` takes care of them.